Google’s RankBrain has grown up and is involved in every single search query. What does it do and, more importantly, what can YOU do?

 Keywords in the RankBrain World

-A common misbelief is that RankBrain is so clever, that you do not have to do keyword research anymore.
+A common disbelief is that RankBrain is so clever, that you do not have to do keyword research anymore.
 Wrong.
-Research is more important than ever and the way it should be done speaks more to nature than it used to.
+Research is more essential than ever, and the way it should be done speaks more to nature than it used to.
 If RankBrain knows that the keyword “Swiss Alps” should trigger the same results as “Swiss Mountains”, then you do not need to write two different landing pages for those two keywords.
 This would inevitably lead to keyword stuffing and marginal content.
 Again, think of RankBrain as a clever human being and use your keyword research to find out what the intent behind the search could be.

 Possible user intents for the keyword “Swiss Alps” could be wanting to find out what the Swiss Alps are, what the highest peak in the Swiss Alps is and where to ski in the Swiss Alps.
 The first two intents can be quite easily grouped together and allow you to write a great informative article on the Swiss Alps and its highest peaks.
 Depending on the quality of the content, RankBrain could help present your article as an answer to the question “How high is the highest mountain in Switzerland?”
 The same article could be on the search result pages when searching for Dufourspitze, the highest peak in the Swiss alps.